 - ½ cucumber minced

-- 2 tbsp chives finely chopped
+- 2 tablespoon chives finely chopped

-- 1 tsp white pepper ground
+- 1 teaspoon white pepper ground

 - salt to taste